medusajs/medusa/docs/content/add-plugins/strapi.md

 ## Install the Strapi Plugin

-In the directory of your Medusa server, run the following command to install the Strapi plugin:
+In the directory of your Medusa backend, run the following command to install the Strapi plugin:

 ```bash npm2yarn
 npm install medusa-plugin-strapi